 But on this seemingly short stretch, there is so much fun, and you should at least spend a couple of days in Albufeira, Carvoeiro, and Lagos.
 Not all places are easily accessed by public transport, so a car is a must if you want to experience the best of the coastline.

-Get ready to see some of the most spectacular beaches along the way, hike the astounding Seven Hanging Valleys coastal hike, or paddleboard to the most mesmerizing cave in Portugal, Benagil Cave.
+Get ready to see some of the most spectacular beaches along the way, take the astounding Seven Hanging Valleys coastal hike (aka one of the best hikes in Portugal), or paddleboard to the most mesmerizing cave in Portugal, Benagil Cave.
 Walk the boardwalk from Carvoeiro to the Algar Seco’s natural pool and caves.

 Want to learn how to surf or scuba dive?
 Lagos is the place.
 This quaint town is just a short driving distance from the spectacular Sagres cliffs and the Ponta da Piedade cliffs, which I personally think are the most beautiful cliffs in the Algarve.